What Continuous Improvement books are you reading? All PD books are not created equal. That’s why reading the right ones is critical.

 8- The Effective Executive: The Definitive Guide to Getting the Right Things Done by Peter F. Drucker.
 This book teaches how to spend your energy and time on work that matters.

 9- Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs by John Doerr.
 Have you heard about the goal-setting system of Objectives and Key Results (OKRs)?
-This book might give you a clearer view on how to drive change and growth.
+This book might give you insights on how to drive change and growth.

 10- The Infinite Game by Simon Sinek.
 Do you understand the difference between finite and infinite work?
 In this book, Simon shares insights that might change the way you live and make decisions.

-My question for you is, “What are doing to secure your position in the marketplace?”
-Or “What Continuous Improvement books are you reading?”
+My question for you is: “What are doing to secure your position in the marketplace?”